Dinabatros/Breast-Cancer-Wisconsin_Capstone/README.md

 Data Exploration and Preprocessing:
 Understand the structure and characteristics of the dataset.
 Handle missing values, if any, and perform necessary preprocessing steps such as normalization and encoding.

 Feature Selection and Engineering:
 Identify key features contributing to the diagnosis.
 Engineer new features if needed to enhance model performance.

 Model Development:
 Develop various machine learning models, including logistic regression, decision trees, random forests, support vector machines, and neural networks.
-Compare model performance using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
+Compare model performance using accuracy, precision, recall, F1-score, and ROC-AUC metrics.

 Model Evaluation and Selection:
 Perform cross-validation to ensure the robustness of models.
 Select the best-performing model based on evaluation metrics.

 Deployment and visualization:
 Create a user-friendly interface for deploying the best model.
 Visualize important metrics and predictions to assist medical professionals.